fungaren/chartsrv/README.md

 - **width**, **height**: adjust chart dimensions in inches
 - **step**: number of seconds between data points
 - **min**, **max**: Y axis limits
+- **label**: template for the chart legend in Go's text/template format.
+All values provided by prometheus as tags are available - to label each matching result by the instance, for instance, use `{{.instance}}`

 [1]: https://golang.org/pkg/time/#ParseDuration